mritsurgeon/VB365-as-a-Service/README.md

 15. Configure STMP settings in Admin portal , Configure notifications Too email for the Trigger Inbox. ( to be replaced with API payload & Http trigger V2 )

 ###Update

-16. Additional trigger added , rather than mail trigger DB trigger
+16. Additional trigger added , rather than mail trigger DB trigger.
-17. Use SQLtrigger workflow.json for logic app
+17. Use SQLtrigger workflow.json for logic app.
-18. Configure DB connection string found in Key vault ( Default key )
+18. Configure DB connection string found in Key vault ( Default key ).
-19. Configure API body to match the correcet variable from array with expresion body('Field data')[0]
+19. Configure API body to match the correcet variable from array with expresion body('Field data')[0].
-20. Each Interger is the the custom filed data is captured on landing page IE. First Field [1]
+20. Each Interger is the the custom filed data is captured on landing page IE. First Field [1].

 ## Logic App Workflows